ashernba/Home-and-Crafts/content/posts/shootingform.md

 Step #1

-I'm imagioning that you do already, but if you don't, make sure to get a basketball that fits you.
+I'm imagining that you do already, but if you don't, make sure to get a basketball that fits you.
 It is very important that you have a basketball that fits you because if it doesn't, your shots might not get as close as with a ball your size.

 Step #2